DaveY61/flask-mod-template/README_FMT.md

 Note: Ensure you keep your reCAPTCHA Secret Key confidential and never expose it in client-side code or public repositories.

+### End User License Agreement (EULA)

+The application includes a customizable EULA feature:

+1. In the Admin Setup, go to the "User Setup" page.
+2. In the "Access Options" section, you can:
+   - Enable or disable the EULA
+   - Require EULA acknowledgment for new users and password resets
+3. Customize the EULA content by editing the `app/templates/pages/eula.html` file.
+4. The EULA will be presented to users during registration and password resets when enabled.

 ## Email Setup

+The Email Setup interface now allows administrators to:
+- Test email configuration without saving changes
+- Update the current session with new email settings
-The Email Setup interface allows administrators to configure and test email settings without immediately applying changes to the application's configuration.
-This process ensures that email settings are working correctly before updating the application's session or the `.env` file.
+- Save email settings to the .env file (if available)

+This process ensures that email settings are working correctly before updating the application's configuration.

 1. In the Admin Setup, go to the "Email Setup" page.